Slides

 The Dutch into the world. (history backgrounds)

-And there were periods were people from these lands swarmed all over Europe and the world.
+And there were periods were people from these lands swarmed around all over Europe and the world.

-With the buttons on the left you can read about some of the countries affected.
+With the buttons on the left, in the 17th century block, you can read about a few of the regions affected (but the list is much much longer).

 People left for different reasons, under different names.
 But bear one constant factor in mind : only desperate people leave their homeland for a dangerous voyage into the unknown.